6 Reasons Why Your Life Insurance May Not Pay Off

 You ever wonder how often life insurance claims get denied, leaving loved one’s hanging out to dry.
 It’s a devastating thought, but not something you should worry a lot about.
 Very few life insurance claims are ever denied.

 Life Insurance May Not Pay Off

 If you end up in a situation that you’re insurance does not pay you, we are here to help.
-According to the Center for Life Insurance Disputes, there are around $60,000,000 disputes about life insurance that have been denied by different insurers.
+According to the Center for Life Insurance Disputes, there are around $60,000,000 disputes about how people’s life insurance may not pay off.
+They have been denied by different insurers.
 It can happen anytime and to anyone, so if you fall for it and become a victim, then you can count on Coach B Life Insurance.

 Reasons Life Insurance Won’t Pay Out.

 One of the most common mistakes that many insureds make is forgetting to read the fine print before signing.
 The exclusion written inside the fine print will reveal truths that can lead to circumstances that might stop your insurer from giving the benefits your beneficiary need after you die.
 Also, getting a life insurance policy guarantees that the beneficiary will get the whole agreed amount.
-The following are six common reasons why some end up not getting paid.
+The following are six common reasons why life insurance may not pay off.

 3. People who live outside the United States

 If you get insurance and plan to live outside the country shortly, you need to ask the insurer upfront.
 Most insurers have this exclusion clause written within the fine print.
 Make sure that you will not leave the United States for good.

 Not all activities are for just fun as some might put your life in danger.
 Activities such as racing, skydiving, and others are dangerous hobbies.
 Yes, it is a must to be honest about these dangerous hobbies if you are into it.
 Insurers will add it to your premium, but it is crucial, so your beneficiaries can get the payout.